alonsomoya/ama4dev/docs/challenges/devopsconmuc2022.md

 # DevOpsCon Munich 2022 Challenge

-!!! tip "Join the Amadeus Competition to win an exclusive **hug from Julius** 🫂"
+!!! tip "Join the Amadeus Competition to win a **Nintendo Switch™** 🎮"

 ## Find your way to the conference